eda-ricercatore/admin-notes/skill-set/lower-level-roles/sw-dev-lower-level/cloud-computing-sw-dev.md

 	- Building out best in class stream processing solutions like Kafka Streams and KSQL to perform rich, real time, transformation and querying of data in Kafka
 	- Revolutionizing how data pipelines are built through Kafka Connect
 	- Running all of the above in our very own elastic, scalable cloud offering
++ ZABBIX, Python, API, Ansible, Terraform, and AWS cloud.
+	- Zabbix is an open-source software tool to monitor IT infrastructure such as networks, servers, virtual machines, and cloud services.
+	- Ansible is a suite of software tools that enables infrastructure as code.
+	- Terraform is an infrastructure-as-code software tool created by HashiCorp.
 + skill set:
 	- Sr Principle Software Engineer - Cloud Platform
 	- Splunk is on a journey to be a SAAS data analytics platform.
 We have built platform 1.0 hosting Splunk developed application verticals like security, observability, IT Ops and others.
 It’s still early days, plenty of technology to be created and new challenges emerge every week.
 A person in this role can help us find directional alignment, influence simplicity of designs and create iterative value without getting bogged down by “everything else” that needs to get done.
 You know how to prioritize ruthlessly under internal/external pressures while keeping an eye on the prize.
 We can find domain experts comfortable in their prior experience to apply on the job, we can also get generalist not afraid to tinker with anyones closely held beliefs but what we really want is someone who uses the right tools for the right occasion.
 We value technology leaders who elevate the whole ecosystem around them (people, process and product) while building cool technology needed for the day.
 You are completely at ease with deeply understanding and driving business requirements, at times generating them as needed.
 You can influence from early engineers to senior VP’s from product and engineering.
 You are equally comfortable hands on and know when to go deep to advance a project and when to delegate and let the team take over.
 If you thrive in managed chaos and like to bring order, you will find yourself right at home.
 Some specific areas we are building in the platform: